codebotx/Movie-recommendation/README.md

 	Used Pandas to load and analyze the data frame

-	Used pandas correlation matrix to find the relation between reatingsd of the movie and recommend a movie with similar ratings
+	Used pandas correlation matrix to find the relation between ratings of the movie and recommend a movie with similar ratings